fardilk/fotonota/assets/images/logo/README.txt

 This folder contains the app logo used by splash and launcher icons.
-Current file used by config: snapcash_logo.png (contents replaced with fotonota logo).
+Current file used by config: snapcash_logo.png (contents replaced with Fotonota logo).
+Consider renaming config later.
 Recommended size: 1024x1024 (will be resized for splash & onboarding).